-In line with our general view on the banking sector, IKB has low exposure to environmental risks (see our environmental risk heat map for further information).
+In line with our general view of the banking sector, IKB has low exposure to environmental risks (see our environmental risks heat map for further information).

-For social risks, we also place IKB in line with our general view for the banking sector, which indicates moderate exposure (see our social risk heat map).
+For social risks, we also place IKB in line with our general view of the banking sector, which indicates moderate exposure (see our social risks heat map).

 Corporate governance is highly relevant for IKB, as it is to all banks.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.
-Corporate governance remains a key credit consideration and requires ongoing monitoring, particularly in case for entities that have structures in place that imply potentially higher risks related to strategy and management, such as IKB's small executive board.
+Corporate governance remains a key credit consideration and requires ongoing monitoring.